Globe

 • Expenses related to telework should be reimbursed by the employer to the employee.
 Compensation for such expenses should be agreed upon between the employee and reflected in the employment contract.

 • Employees can start working remotely upon hiring or may be hired to work on-site and agree with the employer to be converted to remote work later on.
 The employment contract should reflect the change.
 Mutual consent of both the employee and the employer is needed to switch from on-site work to remote work unless unforeseen circumstances.
-In such cases, employers can unilaterally decide that employee should work remotely.
+In such cases, employers can unilaterally decide that employees should work remotely.

 Ukraine